 Digital tools are great for capturing, sharing, and scaling large collections of genealogy data.
 But where they fall short is longevity.

 What happens when your computer crashes, or your Ancestry.com subscription lapses?
 It's easy enough to say "store it in the cloud" or "we have a backup" but as many users of genealogical websites and software tools from previous decades know, such tools may themselves shut down or no longer be supported.

 If your data is locked up or wiped clean, years of hard work may be lost forever.

 We are not proposing that people transfer all of their data to paper forms.
-But our archival-quality forms are perfect for recording core data and research notes that you can refer to for decades to come, can pass down to the next generation, or share with relatives who do not have access to Ancestry or other types of genealogy apps.
+But paper forms printed on acid-free, heavy paper stock are perfect for recording core data and research notes that you can refer to for decades to come, can pass down to the next generation, or share with relatives who do not have access to Ancestry or other types of genealogy apps.
 We believe that the acid-free paper will last for at least 50 years if stored in a dry place.
 By comparison, there are very few digital file formats from 50 years ago that can still be opened.